davidaknowles/tealeaf/README.md

 Mandatory parameters:
---map             The isoforms to introns map generated from leafcutterITI_map_gen
+--map             The isoforms to introns map generated from tealeaf_map_gen

 --count_files     A txt file that contain the sample names

---connect_file    The intron-exon connectivity file generated from leafcutterITI_map_gen
+--connect_file    The intron-exon connectivity file generated from tealeaf_map_gen

 -a, --annot       The transcriptome annotation gtf file